ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 # Endpoints

 Authentication is out of scope for this document.
-If Authentication is not implemented, rate limiting or other denial of service mitigations MUST be applied to enable anonymous access.
+If Authentication is not implemented, rate limiting or other denial of service mitigation MUST be applied to enable anonymous access.

 NOTE: '\' line wrapping per {{RFC8792}} in HTTP examples.